To All Awards

 NOT PERMITTED

-~ Uploading the same creative as a Support File: Don't submit the same creative file or URL if it's already been submitted as the Main Entry Material.
+~ Uploading the same creative: Don't submit the same creative as a file or URL if it has already been added as the Main Entry File.
+However, available links to non-static creative are requested in the Winners Information section for publishing in the online Winners Gallery.

 Acceptable File formats